1.1 Q: What is WRDS?

 3.16 Q: Where can I get more reference with Fortran Programming?

-A: The following is a list of sources for additional or supplementary information on Fortran programming:
+A: The following is a source for additional or supplementary information on Fortran programming:

 3.17 Q: What is SAS?